VPNs using BGP

 80 BGP customer1 -

-The below figure depicts the MPLS encapsulation for forwarded packets going in and out of the L3VRF.
+The figure below depicts the MPLS encapsulation for forwarded packets going in and out of the L3VRF.

 ../../../../../_images/l3vpn-mpls-encapsulation.svg